-The adviser to Queen Elizabeth I saw his fortunes decline in Prague
+John Dee was once an adviser to Queen Elizabeth I, but he saw his fortunes decline in Prague

 Dee, though, was at one time a respected adviser to Britain’s Queen Elizabeth I. He is said to have coined the phrase and indeed championed the idea of a “British Empire”, and he had an unrivaled collection of maps and charts.
 His knowledge of astronomical navigation and optics helped make it happen.
 He also became the backbone of Queen Elizabeth’s secret service and signed his letters with the code 007.
 Dee is even credited with introducing the public to basic mathematical symbols.